Non-Surgical Treatment Options for Joint Pain Relief

 These medications can quickly reduce pain and swelling, thereby allowing you to engage in activities you enjoy without constant discomfort.
 Always consult your doctor before starting any medication, especially if you have other health conditions or take multiple prescriptions.

-Corticosteroid injections involve a shot of anti-inflammatory medication directly into the joint for targeted relief.
+Joint injectons with corticosteroids and orthobiologics such as platelet Rich Plasma (PRP) involve a shot directly into the joint for targeted relief.
 The procedure is typically quick, and many patients experience a reduction in pain and inflammation within a few days.

 Sometimes, small changes can make a big difference in managing joint pain.
 This can include losing weight to reduce stress on weight-bearing joints, improving your diet, or incorporating low-impact exercises like swimming or biking.